Tenancy Contract vs Ejari Certificate: What’s the Difference?

 Table of Contents

-Buying the first investment property or moving to a new home in Dubai is exciting, but it also comes with its own set of administrative processes.
+In Dubai, tenancy relationships between landlord and tenant are governed by a signed tenancy contract and mandatory registration through Ejari.
 Among the most common points of confusion for tenants and even new landlords is the distinction between the tenancy contract and Ejari.

 Tenancy Contract